zenangst/Syncalicious/README.md

 **Syncalicious is in its early stages of development.
 Watch the repository or follow [@zenangst](https://twitter.com/zenangst) on Twitter for continuous updates.**

 On the macOS, preferences are everything; it is what separates your mac from the rest, makes it stand out, gives it personality.
-Settings up a new installation of macOS can be fun and liberating, but it can also be a choir.
+Settings up a new installation of macOS can be fun and liberating, but it can also be a chore.
 This is where Syncalicious comes in; it aims to offer two main features.

 - 🌀 Synchronize
 - ✅ Backup